-The chemical and sanitary quality of the water from the Salem municipal system were evaluated in consultation with Mr. L. B. Laird, former district chemist of the Geological Survey for the Pacific North- RECEIVED west, and Mr. E. J. Weathersbee, district sanitary engineer for the Oregon State Board of Health.
+The chemical and sanitary quality of the water from the Salem municipal system were evaluated in consultation with Mr. L. B. Laird, former district chemist of the Geological Survey for the Pacific Northwest, and Mr. E. J. Weathersbee, district sanitary engineer for the Oregon State Board of Health.
 (See section on "Clogging.")